julia-kom/bert-ilp-matcher/README.md

 run `install.sh`, which sets up the local maven repository, cleans, compiles, tests and package the project into a jar `ilp-matcher.jar` located in the root folder of this project.
 This jar is stand-alone, meaning all dependencies are included in the jar.
 It can be transfered to a server without recompiling it for that system.

-**Quickstart:**

-Use the `ilp-matcher.jar` provided in this repository containing all needed dependencies.

 ## Run the Matcher
 Executing the matcher is reached by executing the jar with the additional argument `matcher` as in the following example: